 For many women, breast size and shape are an important part of their image and self-confidence.
 If you’re unhappy with the size and shape of your breasts, you may feel less confident than you want to, but there is a solution.
-With an augmentation procedure to enhance the size or shape of your breasts, Dr. Sacha Obaid of North Texas Plastic Surgery can provide you with the look you desire.
+With a breast augmentation designed to enhance the size or shape of your breasts, Drs.
+Sacha Obaid and Jon Ver Halen of North Texas Plastic Surgery can provide you with the look you desire.

 There are many reasons you may choose to have breast augmentation at North Texas Plastic Surgery.
 It may be a way of enhancing your appearance, improving the way your clothes fit, or restoring a more youthful shape.